Combinatorics: Design theory

 Design theory is a study of combinatorial designs, which are collections of subsets with certain intersection properties.
 Block designs are combinatorial designs of a special type.
 This area is one of the oldest parts of combinatorics, such as in Kirkman's schoolgirl problem proposed in 1850.
-The solution of the problem is a special case of a Steiner system, which systems play an important role in the classification of finite simple groups.
+The solution of the problem is a special case of a Steiner system, which play an important role in the classification of finite simple groups.
 The area has further connections to coding theory and geometric combinatorics.

 Combinatorial design theory can be applied to the area of design of experiments.
 Some of the basic theory of combinatorial designs originated in the statistician Ronald Fisher's work on the design of biological experiments.
 Modern applications are also found in a wide gamut of areas including finite geometry, tournament scheduling, lotteries, mathematical chemistry, mathematical biology, algorithm design and analysis, networking, group testing and cryptography.

 Finite geometry

 Finite geometry is the study of geometric systems having only a finite number of points.
 Structures analogous to those found in continuous geometries (Euclidean plane, real projective space, etc.) but defined combinatorially are the main items studied.
 This area provides a rich source of examples for design theory.
 It should not be confused with discrete geometry (combinatorial geometry).